wilko90/Simply-Films/TESTING.md

   * Password Confirmation
     * Required/Must match Password
     * if a user provides a valid confirmation password that matches, flash message registration is successful
-    * If a user does not provide a confirmation password, required message prompts user to provide a confirmation password
+    * If a user does not provide a confirmation password, a required message prompts the user to provide a confirmation password
-    * If users password does no match, user is prompted with "passwords do no match" flash message
+    * If the users' password does no match, a user is prompted with a "passwords do not match" flash message
 * Ensure that when a user successfully registers, they are presented with a welcome message, and are automatically logged into their account and sent to the home page.
 * If a user has attempted to register an account with a username that already exists in the database, registration is unsuccessful, and the user is informed via a flash message that the username already exists.
-* If user already has an account an needs to go to the login screen the link takes them there successfuly
+* If a user already has an account and needs to go to the login screen the link takes them there successfully
 ## Login
-* Ensure that when a user is not logged in, they are able to access the Log In link within the NavBar/SideNav from any location in the site.
+* Ensure that when a user is not logged in, they can access the login link within the NavBar/SideNav from any location on the site.
 *  Ensure that when a user interacts with the login link in the NavBar/SideNav, the login page appears
 * Ensure that the following validation occurs appropriately
    * Username
       * Alert box pops up when fields are empty
-      * If user enter incorrect details they are shown a Unsuccessful flash message
+      * If users enter incorrect details they are shown an Unsuccessful flash message
-      * If user still has not created an account, the button is active and sends user to registration page
+      * If a user still has not created an account, the button is active and sends a user to a registration page
-      * If user matches the database with correct username and password, flash message is shown welcoming them with there name and is sent to the home page.
+      * If a user matches the database with the correct username and password, a flash message is shown welcoming them with their name and is sent to the home page.
 * ## User Logout
-* Ensure that when a user is logged in, they are able to access the Log Out link within the NavBar/SideNav from any location in the site.
+* Ensure that when a user is logged in, they can access the LogOut link within the NavBar/SideNav from any location on the site.
 * Ensure that when a user selects the Log Out link, they are logged out of the website.
 * Ensure when a user logs out they are prompted with a message and returned to the login screen

 ## Nav Bar
 * On initial load ensure the navigation bar loads the full width of the screen with correct links and logo.
-* Ensure all link are active and not broken and send user to correct location
+* Ensure all links are active and not broken and send a user to the correct location
-* Ensure the nav bar is sticky and is constantly at the head of page
+* Ensure the navbar is sticky and is constantly at the head of a page
 * Ensure the logo is active and redirects the user to the home page

 ## Home Page
-* Ensure backgorund image renders correctly
+* Ensure background image renders correctly
-* Ensure C2A button is working correclty and directs user to films section
+* Ensure the C2A button is working correctly and directs the user to the films section
-* Ensure Four random film cards are genreated when page is loaded
+* Ensure Four random film cards are generated when the page is loaded
     * Ensure each film card is interactive and when initiated sends the user to the films information
 * Ensure footer is at the base of the page at all times
-* Ensure all social links are active, open in a new tab when initiated and send user to correct loaction
+* Ensure all social links are active, open in a new tab when initiated and send a user to the correct location

 ## Films
-* On inital load ensure search bar, 8 film cards render with pagination active at the base
+* On initial load ensure search bar, 8 film cards render with pagination active at the base
 * Ensure the search bar is active and filters correct results
-    * Ensure if no results are found the user is presented with a Call to Action and sends the user back to the films page
+    * Ensure if no results are found the user is presented with a Call to Action and sends user back to the films page
 * Films cards
   * Ensure each film card is active.
   *  Ensure all film cards show the title of the film and genre.
-  * Ensure when initiated it send user to correct film card.
+  * Ensure when initiated it sends the user to the correct film card.
-  * Ensure user is greeted with title of the film, film image, film synopsis, film genre, film raiting, film year, film actors and user created by.
+  * Ensure the user is greeted with the title of the film, film image, film synopsis, film genre, film rating, film year, film actors and user-created by.
   Ensure if created by the user that edit & delete buttons are shown.
   Ensure if not created by the user that edit & delete buttons are not shown.
-  Ensure the back button is active and returns user to films page.
+  Ensure the back button is active and returns the user to the films page.
 * Pagination
-  * Ensure pagination is active with correct amount of pages.
+  * Ensure pagination is active with the correct amount of pages.
-  * Ensure When next page is selected 8 more results are shown or remainding data.
+  * Ensure When the next page is selected 8 more results are shown or the remaining data.

 ## Add Film
 * Ensure only logged in users can access the `Add Film` Page.
-* On inital load make sure Input form has rendered.
+* On initial load make sure Input form has rendered.
 * Form
     * Movie Title
-        * Ensure place holder text is showing.
+        * Ensure placeholder text is showing.
-        * Ensure Tooltip show relevant hints.
+        * Ensure tooltip show relevant hints.
-        * Ensure red asterix icon is showing.
+        * Ensure the red asterisk icon is showing.
-        * Ensure Validation Box turns red if no input has been made .
+        * Ensure Validation Box turns red if no input has been made.
-        * Ensure only 1-20 charcters can be inserted.
+        * Ensure only 1-20 characters can be inserted.
-        * Ensure validation box turns green if correct input has been made .
+        * Ensure validation box turns green if correct input has been made.
-        * Ensure form can not be submitted with out correct validation.
+        * Ensure form can not be submitted without correct validation.
     * Film Synopsis
-        * Ensure place holder text is showing.
+        * Ensure placeholder text is showing.
         * Ensure Tooltip show relevant hints.
-        * Ensure red asterix icon is showing.
+        * Ensure the red asterisk icon is showing.
-        * Ensure Validation Box turns red if no input has been made .
+        * Ensure validation box turns red if no input has been made.
-        * Ensure only 5-200 charcters can be inserted.
+        * Ensure only 5-200 characters can be inserted.
         * Ensure validation box turns green if correct input has been made.
-        * Ensure form can not be submitted with out correct validation .
+        * Ensure form can not be submitted without correct validation.
     * Film Genre
-        * Ensure place holder text is showing.
+        * Ensure placeholder text is showing.
         * Ensure Tooltip show relevant hints.
-        * Ensure red asterix icon is showing.
+        * Ensure the red asterisk icon is showing.
         * Ensure dropbox shows with correct fields.
-        * Ensure validation box turns green if correct input has been made .
+        * Ensure validation box turns green if correct input has been made.
-        * Ensure form can not be submitted with out correct validation.
+        * Ensure form can not be submitted without correct validation.
     * Film Year
-        * Ensure place holder text is showing.
+        * Ensure placeholder text is showing.
         * Ensure Tooltip show relevant hints.
-        * Ensure red asterix icon is showing.
+        * Ensure the red asterisk icon is showing.
-        * Ensure Validation Box turns red if no input has been made .
+        * Ensure Validation Box turns red if no input has been made.
         * Ensure only 4 numbers can be inserted.
-        * Ensure validation box turns green if correct input has been made .
+        * Ensure validation box turns green if correct input has been made.
-        * Ensure form can not be submitted with out correct validation .
+        * Ensure form can not be submitted without correct validation.
-    * Film Raiting
+    * Film Rating
-        * Ensure place holder text is showing.
+        * Ensure placeholder text is showing.
         * Ensure Tooltip show relevant hints.
-        * Ensure red asterix icon is showing.
+        * Ensure the red asterisk icon is showing.
-        * Ensure Validation Box turns red if no input has been made .
+        * Ensure Validation Box turns red if no input has been made.
         * Ensure only 1-2 numbers can be inserted.
-        * Ensure validation box turns green if correct input has been made .
+        * Ensure validation box turns green if correct input has been made.
-        * Ensure form can not be submitted with out correct validation .
+        * Ensure form can not be submitted without correct validation.
     * Lead Characters
-        * Ensure place holder text is showing.
+        * Ensure placeholder text is showing.
         * Ensure Tooltip show relevant hints.
-        * Ensure red asterix icon is showing.
+        * Ensure the red asterisk icon is showing.
-        * Ensure Validation Box turns red if no input has been made .
+        * Ensure Validation Box turns red if no input has been made.
-        * Ensure validation box turns green if correct input has been made .
+        * Ensure validation box turns green if correct input has been made.
-        * Ensure form can not be submitted with out correct validation .
+        * Ensure form can not be submitted without correct validation.
     * Film Image
-        * Ensure place holder text is showing.
+        * Ensure placeholder text is showing.
         * Ensure Tooltip show relevant hints.
-        * Ensure red asterix icon is not showing.
+        * Ensure the red asterisk icon is not showing.
-        * Ensure ther is no Validation Box if no input has been made.
+        * Ensure there is no Validation Box if no input has been made.
-        * Ensure form can be submitted with out correct validation .
+        * Ensure form can be submitted without correct validation.
-    * Ensure When all fields have been succesfully entered that the user is prompetd. with a suuccessful flash message and is returnd to the films page.
+    * Ensure When all fields have been successfully entered that the user is prompted. with a successful flash message and is returned to the films page.
     * Ensure The cloud database (Mongo DB) has been updated.
 ## Edit Film
 * Ensure only the created users have access to the edit film function.
-* Ensure the button is only visable on the film card
+* Ensure the button is only visible on the film card
 * Ensure Page renders with form and inputs are still loaded with correct data.
 * Ensure the validation process is still the same as when adding a film.
-* Ensure no film can be updated without all fileds been filled out.
+* Ensure no film can be updated without all fields been filled out.
-* Ensure when changes have been made succesfully the user can select the `Edit Film` button.
+* Ensure when changes have been made successful the user can select the `Edit Film` button.
-* Ensure on succesful compleation the user is presented with a flash message and retured to the films page
+* Ensure on successful completion the user is presented with a flash message and returned to the films page
-* Ensure if the user selects cancel, no changes are made and user is returned to the films page.
+* Ensure if the user selects Cancel, no changes are made and the user is returned to the films page.
 *  Ensure The cloud database (Mongo DB) has been updated.

-## Delte Film
+## Delete Film
 * Ensure only the created users have access to the edit film function.
-* Ensure the button is only visable on the film card.
+* Ensure the button is only visible on the film card.
 * Ensure when selected a modal is activated.
-* Ensure the modal gives user option to delete or go back.
+* Ensure the modal gives the user option to delete or go back.
-* Ensure back closes the modal and no changes have been made .
+* Ensure back closes the modal and no changes have been made.
-* Ensure when user selects delete that the film is removed.
+* Ensure when the user selects delete that the film is removed.
 * Ensure the film is removed from the cloud database.

 ## Manage Films
 * Ensure only logged in users can view this page
 * Ensure when page selected, manage films renders
-* Ensure if you have not yet created any films that an message states you have not and shows a C2A to add a film
+* Ensure if you have not yet created any films that a message states you have not and shows a C2A to add a film
-    * Ensure the C2A sends user to `Add Film` Page
+    * Ensure the C2A sends the user to the `Add Film` Page
-* Ensure if user has already created films, only films that he has created are showing
+* Ensure if the user has already created films, only films that he has created are showing
-* Ensure all films created are active and send user to correct film card
+* Ensure all films created are active and send the user to the correct film card
 * Ensure the user is present with a C2A that sends them to the `Add Film` page